Chapter 6 : Thoughts Aren't Safe

 Avoiding the question, he responded with one that had been eating at him since he had first found Ginny in the hallway.
 “Why didn’t you tell me?” he asked.
 It came out more sharply than he had intended.
 Ginny flinched slightly as Draco’s temper flared.
 “We saw each other almost every day for weeks, and not once did you mention that you were being tortured on a regular basis!
 You’re lucky you’re not dead, or insane!
 Honestly, Weasley, have you no idea what they’re capable of?”

 “I’ll bet you do,” Ginny spat, reaching for Draco’s arm.
 She jerked it towards her and ripped back his sleeve to show the Dark Mark burned into his skin.
 “You know exactly what they’re capable of.”
 Her voice cold and merciless.
+The tears in her eyes were gone, replaced with anger.

 Draco ran his free hand over his face.
 His temper was rising and it was hard to control it.
 He took a shuddering breath and pinched his eyes shut, letting Ginny keep hold of his arm.
 “I’m not like them,” he whispered.
 “I’m not--”